-This famous font which is kind of an expensive one is here to use with multiple design approaches.
-Mostly this kind of font is used for certain purposes like in games and sports.
+This famous font, which is expensive, is here to use with multiple design approaches.
+This kind of font is primarily used for specific purposes like in games and sports.

 18. Got Milk Font

-This font is very popular not only based on the interface but the story behind its design.
-It was 1993 when a campaign was launched to motivate local people to consume more cow milk.
+This font is trendy, based not only on the interface but also on the story behind its design.
+In 1993, a campaign was launched to motivate local people to consume more cow milk.

 20. Nooa Font

-A fantastic and stylish font which is the very elegant and suitable looking typeface in the designs.
+A fantastic and stylish font is a very elegant and suitable-looking typeface in the designs.
 Many designers are using it for their designs tagline and magazine lines.

 21. Ainslie Font

-According to the stats, more than 70% of online blogs and websites are using Sans Serif & Slab font, which are easy to seen and understand.
+According to the stats, more than 70% of online blogs and websites use Sans Serif & Slab font, which is easy to see and understand.

 22. Cambay Font

-It comes with a complete version of the font.
-Especially, for Photoshop and Illustrator.
+It comes with a complete version of the font, especially Photoshop and Illustrator.
 It can be exchanged with Calibri’s simple font.

-Introducing you the font for Magazine’s headings, titling, and styling.
+We introduce you to the font for Magazine’s headings, titling, and styling.

 24. Heavitas Font

-Heavitas is a bold sans serif typeface.
-Which looks so decent in all designs.
+Heavitas is a bold sans serif typeface, which looks decent in all designs.
 It was designed back in 2015, but still, it is beneficial for many designers.